natalieivy/session-6/readme.md

 (Install instructions for [MacOS](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/))

 Be sure to create a `/data/db/` directory at the top level of your hard drive.
-Run `mongod` in a Terminal tab to start mongod.
+Run `mongod` in a Terminal tab to start mongod and note any errors.

-Try running a few commands *in another tab* to ensure its functioning:
+Try running a few commands *in another tab* to ensure it's functioning:

 ```sh
 $ mongo